-- 6. Considering the essential roles of space objects, regardless of their size, in the socioeconomic development of the Member States, the Group is of the view that the Committee and its Subcommittees should not create an ad-hoc legal regime or any other mechanisms, which might impose limitations on designing, building, launching and using of space objects.
-The Group is of the view that in general, all international rights and obligations of the States with respect to satellites regardless of their perceived sizes are equally relevant for the conduct of space activities with the use of small satellites. - 7.
-The Group also welcomes the decision to establish a Working Group under the Legal Subcommittee agenda item "General exchange of views on potential legal models for activities in the exploration, exploitation and utilization of space resources" and looks forward to fruitful deliberations on this timely and pertinent issue in accordance with rules of procedures, methods of work and established practice of the Committee.
-The Group believes that all countries need to engage in this discussion in COPUOS to propose constructive ways that help us develop an approach for the utilization of space resources in line with the principles enshrined in the Outer Space Treaty, that is constructive, collaborative and the product of consensus. - 8.
-The Group is of the view that in light of the increasing participation and the evolving potential of the private sector in space activities, the negotiation of an international legally binding instrument that clearly defines and guides commercial activities in outer space could play an important role in expanding the use of outer space and stimulate space activities for the benefit of humanity.
+6. Considering the essential roles of space objects, regardless of their size, in the socioeconomic development of the Member States, the Group is of the view that the

+Committee and its Subcommittees should not create an ad-hoc legal regime or any other mechanisms, which might impose limitations on designing, building, launching and using of space objects.
+The Group is of the view that in general, all international rights and obligations of the States with respect to satellites regardless of their perceived sizes are equally relevant for the conduct of space activities with the use of small satellites.

+7. The Group also welcomes the establishment of a Working Group on Legal Aspects of Space Resource Activities and the adoption of its detailed workplan and methods of work.
+The Group believes that all countries need to engage in this discussion to help us develop an equitable, inclusive, constructive, collaborative and consensus based approach for the utilization of space resources, in line with the principles enshrined in the Outer Space Treaty and other relevant UN treaties, especially the principle of non-appropriation of Outer Space, including the moon and other celestial bodies.

+8. The Group is of the view that in light of the increasing participation and the evolving potential of the private sector in space activities, the negotiation of an international legally binding instrument that clearly defines and guides commercial activities in outer space could play an important role in expanding the use of outer space and stimulate space activities for the benefit of humanity.
 The Group considers that, besides the need for a broad debate about the implications of these activities, the developing countries shall not be excluded from the benefits of space exploration and their rights shall be considered in the discussion.

+9. The Group takes note with appreciation the Office's multi-year project to develop an online registration portal to facilitate the registration of space objects, in view of the increasing number of submissions.
+The Group likewise supports ongoing discussions at the Working Group on the Status and Application of the Five United Nations Treaties on Outer Space on how to enhance registration practices, especially for large and or mega constellations.

-Thank you Mr. Chairman.
+Thank you, Mr. Chair.